 Figure 4.14: Share of main survey respondents’ self-reported toll costs compared to calculated toll costs.

 There is considerable variation between the reported and calculated tolls.
 Figure 4.15 describes the consistency between self-reported toll costs and calculated toll costs.
 We define self-reported and calculated toll costs as consistent if calculated toll costs are within the interval that the respondent reported (e.g., NOK 21-40), and inconsistent otherwise.
-When considering all tolls, over half (66%) of the respondents reported paying a toll consistent with the toll calculator, while 21% reported paying more than the toll calculator.
+When considering all tolls, about two thirds of the respondents reported paying a toll consistent with the toll calculator, while 21% reported paying more than the toll calculator.

 Note that the level of consistency is ‘inflated’ by the number of respondents who correctly report zero tolls.
 Many of these could be traveling in areas where there are no toll gates at all, and therefore have little difficulty reporting correctly, After filtering out those with calculated tolls equal to zero, the share of those reporting more than the toll calculator increases to 37%.
 See Figure 0.15 in the Appendix for a detailed sankey diagram comparing calculated and reported tolls.